-Core Fixed Strategy Overview
+Core Fixed Strategy Update on Diversity, Equity, and Inclusion Overview

 Compounder Strategy

 Looking Ahead

 Looking forward, we see three key trends taking place in 2023 in impact and ESG investing.
 First is the steady drumbeat of anti-ESG sentiment, primarily politically motivated, trying to demonize responsible investing.
 While these attacks are generally unfounded, biased, and without merit, we believe that any "anti-ESG" discussion is another opportunity for education and have been vocal in discrediting those straying from the facts.